ua-snap/wrf_utils/restack_20km/README.md

 3. `restack_20km.ipynb`: Run this notebook only when all files have been copied to `$SCRATCH_DIR`.
 This notebook will orchestrate the main processing lift of restacking the hourly outputs to have the desired structure, using slurm to distirbute the work.
 You will need to make sure that the processing jobs have completed before proceeding to the next step.
 Outputs will be written to `$SCRATCH_DIR`.

-**Note** - this step requires an ancillary WRF file to be present.
+**Note** - this step requires an ancillary WRF geogrid file to be present.
 It should  already be present at `/import/SNAP/wrf_data/project_data/wrf_data/ancillary/geo_em.d01.nc`, but this file should also be available at `/import/SNAP/wrf_data/project_data/ancillary_wrf_constants/geo_em.d01.nc` and on other SNAP infrastructure as well.

 4. `resample_daily.ipynb`: When the hourly data have been restacked, run this notebook to resample the hourly data to daily.